Accessibility and Inclusion in edTech UX Design

 Designing accessible and inclusive user experiences in edTech isn’t just about hitting certain benchmarks.
 It’s a design mindset that will improve your learning tool for all the teachers and students who depend on it in the classroom.
 Simple changes to your UX research methods mean big wins for accessibility during UX strategy and design phases—and even bigger wins for your users.

 Do your edTech products support everyone’s needs?
-Contact us below to find out how better UX research can lead to more inclusive learning tools.
+Contact us below to find out how better UX research and testing can lead to more inclusive learning tools.

 Let’s build the future of digital products together.